Diplomatic missions

 Republic of San Marino

-Embassy of the Republic of Bulgaria to the Italian Republic
+Embassy of the Republic of Bulgaria in the Italian Republic

 E-mail: [email protected]